Skip to content

 group main(source src, target patient: Patient) {

-src.phoneNumbers -> patient.telecom as telecom then {
+src -> patient.name as name then {

 };

-emergencyContact.name -> contact.name.text;
+contact.name -> contact.name.text;

-emergencyContact.relationship -> contact.relationship.text;
+contact.relationship -> contact.relationship.text;

 };